pyblosxom/pyblosxom/docs/dev_architecture.rst

 PyBlosxom is composed of several parts:

-1. ``pyblosxom.cgi`` - This is the CGI script that is executed by your web-server, pulls in configuration variables from ``config.py`` and then instantiates PyBlosxom objects to handle the request.
+1. ``pyblosxom.cgi`` - This is the CGI script that is executed by your web server, pulls in configuration variables from ``config.py`` and then instantiates PyBlosxom objects to handle the request.

 2. ``PyBlosxomWSGIApp`` - This is the WSGI application for PyBlosxom.